The Bankrate promise

 Once you know how to make a student loan payment with a credit card, you’ll want to consider your payoff strategy.
 Are you going to charge a large portion of your loan balance to a credit card?
 Or do you plan to continue with small, fixed payments each month?

 Drawbacks: While most intro APR cards have interest rates that are around the national average, credit card APRs tend to be higher than student loan APRs.
-You want to be sure you can pay your loan in full before the intro APR period ends.
+You want to be sure you can pay your loan in full before the 0 percent intro APR period ends.

 For small, recurring charges, use a flat-rate card

 Drawbacks: This option is primarily for those who are set on making fixed payments over time and want to earn rewards along the way.
-If you’re looking to move your entire loan balance out of your loan account and into a credit card account, it’s better to focus on finding a 0 percent introductory APR.
+If you’re looking to move your entire loan balance out of your loan account and into a credit card account, it’s better to focus on finding a 0 percent introductory APR offer.

 Playing the calendar game